-tional framework.
+ners contributed a joint paper that the country's general tripartite institutional framework.
 In this way, the trade unions participate in the NAP as part of the 'Permanent Committee for Employment', the 'Tripartite Co-ordination Committee' and the 'Consultative Committee on Vocational Training'.
 Moreover, the trade unions participate in the government delegation, which represents the NAP in Brussels.
 The tripartite committees are also the forum in which the discussions are held on the recommendations formulated by the European Commission.

 The replies from Germany indicate that the DGB deems the consultations carried out by the federal government to be appropriate and adequate.
-The DGB has drafted an exhaustive position paper on the draft NAP with examples for actions by the social partners on their own and jointly, board.

-In Luxembourg, the framing of the which have been partially taken on National Action Plan is inserted into policies, gives the Member States total sovereignty over decisions.
+The DGB has drafted an exhaustive position paper on the draft NAP with examples for actions by the social partners on their own and jointly, In Luxembourg, the framing of the which have been partially taken on policies, gives the Member States total sovereignty over decisions.
 European institutions therefore have very little power to monitor application of their recommendations to Member States or to sanction its absence.
 Once again the guidelines give a pivotal role to the social partners as the only actors in a position to monitor this process.
 The respondents whose views are outlined in this report none the less tend to give a rather pessimistic picture of national follow-up on recommendations.
 Quite understandably, the new Member States will not be included in this part of the analysis.
 Time has not yet allowed them to reach the recommendations stage.

-3.2 Recommendations - Utopia or concrete reality?
+3.2 RECOMMENDATIONS - UTOPIA OR CONCRETE REALITY?